Last Updated on September 13, 2023

 Your artist’s advice may vary depending on the size and placement of your tattoo.
-Some artists may suggest only keeping it dry and covered for a minimum of two hours.
+Some artists may also suggest only keeping it dry and covered for a minimum of two hours.

 How Long Should I Keep Moisturizing My Tattoo?

-You should keep moisturizing your tattoo throughout the healing process (which can be between 2-3 weeks), and ideally, an additional month after healing.
+You should also keep moisturizing your tattoo throughout the healing process (which can be between 2-3 weeks), and ideally, an additional month after healing.